 Assisted Technology & Keyboarding

 Direct instruction is necessary to adequately master keyboarding skills.
-We use a multisensory approach to teaching keyboarding that is fun and effective.
+We use a multisensory approach to teach keyboarding that is fun and effective.

 One on one individual keyboarding sessions can be incorporated into a student’s daily lesson if they are enrolled in one of our programs.